Donearm/Scientia/content/programs/Vim.md

 ### Identify corresponding opening/closing HTML tag

 Typing `v` + `a` + `t` will select everything inside the html tag where is the cursor.
 Subsequently `o` will jump between the opening and closing tag, `c` will change content and `y` will yank

+### Plugins

+Other than using a plugin helper, from ViM 8 onward it is possible to install a plugin directly in the `.vim/pack/` directory and load it without touching the configuration at all.

+If the plugin is on Github, it can be automatically installed and set to autoload with this command:

+	git clone --depth 1 https://github.com/account/pluginname .vim/pack/dist/start/pluginname